-For the VST 2 format, there are two versions of the FabFilter Timeless 2 plug-in, one with and one without external side chain input:
+In addition, there are two (SC) versions of the FabFilter Volcano 2 plug-in.
+In total these form all combinations of mono/stereo and with or without external side chain input:

-- FabFilter Timeless 2 (stereo without side chain) - FabFilter Timeless 2 (SC) (stereo with side chain)
+- FabFilter Volcano 2 (stereo/mono without side chain) - FabFilter Volcano 2 (SC) (stereo/mono with side chain) - FabFilter Volcano 2 (Mono) (mono without side chain for backwards compatibility) - FabFilter Volcano 2 (Mono SC) (mono with side chain for backwards compatibility)

-The default VST plug-in does not have external side chain support because some hosts (e.g. older versions of Steinberg WaveLab) will not work correctly otherwise.
+The default VST plug-in does not have external side chain support because some hosts (e.g. Steinberg WaveLab) will not work correctly otherwise.

-The external side chain feature in FabFilter Timeless 2 (SC) works well in some hosts, like Ableton Live and Reaper.
+The external side chain feature in FabFilter Volcano 2 (SC) works well in some hosts, like Ableton Live and Reaper.